 After decades of decline, Sandgate's population began to increase in the 1960s.
 The town's population grew very rapidly in the 1970s, and continued to grow, although at a more moderate pace, during the 1980s and 1990s (Table 3.1).
-According to the 2000 U.S. Census, there were 353 year-round residents in Sandgate.
+According to the 2010 U.S. Census, there were 405 year-round residents in Sandgate.
 The rate of population growth in Sandgate has been consistently higher than the regional growth rate over the past 30 years.
-Population is projected to continue to grow at a fairly constant rate over the next several years, although the rate of growth is projected to be lower than in previous decades.
+Population is projected to continue to grow at a fairly constant rate over the next several years, although the rate of growth is projected growth is projected previous decades.